niclee500/rcos-status-updates/fall_2018/week_8.md

 This week I will be writing the pseudo code and hardware diagram for the output of the board.
 This will act as a "commit" for the club as it will greatly benefit me in understanding the general schematic of the board design.
+Right now, there is a finished circuit diagram and pinout form which will be used for the C code.
+Also, I started writing up some code in C which can be seen on the Trello page/Project Githum which will be used for the analog conversion part.